Gender Pay Gap Report 2025

 We are committed to paying for performance equally and fairly and rewarding and retaining our best people.
 We believe there are real benefits in ensuring diverse views, skills and perspectives which can lead to creative thinking and more effective problem solving.
 We remain committed to creating an engaged and inclusive environment and seeking to attract and retain a diverse workforce.

-This area of our long-term business strategy places a specific focus on several areas, including employee experience and diversity and inclusion.
-Over the past year we have continued to develop our approach to EDI for everyone working in the Berkeley Group.
-We have focused on, and continue to drive, a range of actions across the business to help drive change:
+Over the past year we have focused on, and continue to drive, a range of actions across the business to help drive change:

 Strong Leadership to Support Diversity

-Our Main Board meets the recommendations of the Hampton-Alexander Review to help increase the representation of women on boards.
-Currently 44% of Berkeley’s Board of Directors are female, including our Senior Independent Director.
+Our Main Board meets the recommendations of the FTSE Women Leaders Review which promotes increased representation of women on boards.
+As of April 2025, 44% of Berkeley’s Board of Directors were female, including our Senior Independent Director.

 Each member of our Executive Director team is responsible for our approach to EDI and encouraging senior leadership support within our autonomous businesses for all aspects of its implementation.